liberland/laws/Administration-of-Justice.md

 8. Any appointment made under this Part will expire 30 days after the first General Election.

 ## Part II: General provisions

 1. Every person is criminally responsible according to his age and mental capability in comparison to an average person of the same age.

-2. A felony or a misdemeanour may be fully or partly justified by circumstances under which the possible punishment would seem too harsh.
-3. Subject to the provisions of this Code relating to the jurisdiction of particular courts, the following kinds of punishments may be imposed by a court on persons convicted of offences under this Code:
+2. Subject to the provisions of this Code relating to the jurisdiction of particular courts, the following kinds of punishments may be imposed by a court on persons convicted of offences under this Code:
 *a.	imprisonment,
-*b.	fine,
-*c.	payment of compensation to injured party,
-*d.	restitution,
+*b.	financial restitution,
-*e.	community work,
+*c.	community work,
-*f.	extradition.
+*d.	extradition.

-4. Punishments in article 3 and can be charged separately or together depending on The Judge’s sense of justice and severity of the committed crime.
-The Judge specifies the length and the nature of the imprisonment or community work and the amount to be paid as fine or compensation or restitution to the victim
+3. Punishments listed in article 3 can be charged separately or together depending on the Judge’s sense of justice and severity of the committed crime.
+The Judge specifies the length and the nature of the imprisonment or community work and the amount to be paid as fine or compensation or restitution to the victim.

-5. Committing a felony may be charged with any punishment in article 3 unless specified otherwise in this Code.
-6. The Judge orders extradition where defendant’s country of origin recognises the authority of the Court.
+4. The Judge orders extradition where defendant’s country of origin recognises the authority of the Court.

-7. The Judge orders imprisonment in lieu of extradition only where defendant’s country of origin does not recognise the authority of the Court or where the defendant might be subject to torture or other inhuman treatment.
+5. The Judge orders imprisonment in lieu of extradition only where defendant’s country of origin does not recognise the authority of the Court or where the defendant might be subject to torture or other inhuman treatment.

-8. Committing a misdemeanour may not be charged with imprisonment, unless the offender has been repeatedly convicted.
+6. Person convicted of committing a misdemeanour may be charged with imprisonment if he or she committs the offence repeatedly.

-9. A person who is procuring, assisting and/or attempting to commit a criminal offence is to be charged as if he committed the particular crime.
+7. A person who is procuring, assisting or attempting to commit a criminal offence is to be charged as if he committed the particular crime.
 The punishment must be adequate according to his contribution to the crime.
-10. Preparation of a felony is punishable according to a prepared felony.

 ## Part III: Rights of the defendant